kineticadb/kinetica-api-cpp/README.md

         'Make arguments' text box.
 -   The hammer in the lower left is the build button...
 -   Fixing a 'Could not initialize GLX', an OpenGL crash error when starting QTCreator
-    -   `$ qtcreator -noload Welcome qtcreator-gaiadb-cluster.creator`
+    -   `$ qtcreator -noload Welcome qtcreator-gpudb-api-cpp.creator`